Learning Long Range Dependencies on Graphs via Random Walks: Theoretical Results

 \subsection{Expressivity Results}

-\begin{theorem}[Injectivity of$g_{f,\ell}$] Assume $\Fcal$ is a universal space.
+\begin{theorem}[Injectivity of $g_{f,\ell}$] Assume $\Fcal$ is a universal space.
 If $G$ and $G'$ are non-isomorphic graphs, then there exists a $f\in \Fcal$ such that $g_{f,\ell}(G)\neq g_{f,\ell}(G')$ if $\ell\geq 4\max\{|V|,|V'|\}^3$. \end{theorem} \begin{proof} We can prove this by contrapositive.
 We note that $G,G'\in\Gcal_{n_{\max}}$ with $n_{\max}:=\max\{|V|,|V'|\}$.
 Assume that for all $f\in\Fcal$, $g_{f,\ell}(G)=g_{f,\ell}(G')$.
 This implies that $d_{\Fcal,\ell}(G,G')=0$.
 Then by the positivity of $d_{\Fcal,\ell}$ in $\Gcal_{n_{\max}}$, $G$ and $G'$ are isomorphic. \end{proof} The injectivity property ensures that our model with a sufficiently large number of sufficiently long ($\geq 4n^3$) random walks can distinguish between non-isomorphic graphs, highlighting its expressive power.

 Complementary to the above results, we now show that the expressive power of our model exceeds that of ordinary message passing neural networks even when considering random walks of small size.
-We base the following theorem on NeuralWalker's ablility to count substrutures. \begin{theorem} For any $\ell \geq 2$, NeuralWalker equipped with the complete walk set $\Wcal_\ell$ is strictly more expressive than 1-WL, and thus ordinary MPNNs. \end{theorem}
+Additionally, we show that the expressive power of our model is stronger than the subgraph isomorphism test up to a certain size.
+We base the following theorem on NeuralWalker's ability to distinguish between substructures: \begin{theorem} For any $\ell \geq 2$, NeuralWalker equipped with the complete walk set $\Wcal_\ell$ is strictly more expressive than 1-WL and the $(\lfloor \nicefrac{\ell}{2}\rfloor +1)$-subgraph isomorphism test, and thus ordinary MPNNs. \end{theorem}